Sea-Change for piano, opus 32 (1987)

 Those are pearls that were his eyes:

-Nothing of him doth remian that doth fade,
+Nothing of him doth remain that doth fade,

 But doth suffer a sea-change

-Sea-change has a simple shape of two peaks and a calm, but not settled, end.
+Sea-Change has a simple shape of two peaks and a calm, but not settled, end.
 The piece is constructed from an initial impetus consisting of three slowly rotating harmonic sequences of different duration – one in the left hand and one in the right hand (both played in bell-like chords) and the third sequence moving through the piano’s mid-range as arpeggios.
 These sequences of harmony revolve around each other eventually enmeshing and evolving at key points in the work.
-Sea-change was commissioned by Bernard Lanskey in 1987 with financial assistance from the Music Board of the Australia Council.

 © Andrew Schultz,1987